zerohd4869/zerohd4869.github.io/_pages/about.md

 # 🎖 Awards
 - Merit Student of UCAS, 2024.
 - Best System Award of the AfriSenti-SemEval Task, SemEval-2023.
-- First place of the AfriSenti-SemEval Task, SemEval-2023.
+- First place of the Sentiment Analysis for African Languages Task, SemEval-2023.
+- First place of the Patronizing and Condescending Language Detection Task, SemEval-2022.
-- First place of the iSarcasmEval Task, SemEval-2022.
+- First place of the Intended Sarcasm Detection Task, SemEval-2022.
 - First place of the Identifying Plausible Clarifications Task, SemEval-2022.
-- First place of the Patronizing and Condescending Language Detection Task, SemEval-2022.
+- Co-first place of the Multimedia Automatic Misogyny Identification, SemEval-2022.

 # 💻 Experiences